 Cooks Camp will be anchored by seminars, real-time demonstrations and practical workshops that focus on the real world aspects of cook life.
 From expert guidance on butchery, fermentation and farm-to-table agriculture to spirited presentations and round table discussions on business development, social media marketing, and pinning down the elusive unicorn of work-life balance, the optional activity syllabus is being structured by cooks for cooks.

 Campers can expect a variety of accommodations ranging from campsites which are walking distance to the farm to five star world class hotels in Whistler.
 There will be a range of activities: from farm tours, to key note speakers, to a butchery demonstration to morning yoga and pilates.
 Inspiring guest speakers and instructors from near and far are currently being recruited for the campout, which will culminate in a special dinner on the farm that will likely go down as the biggest “staff meal” in Canadian history.

 Registration options include early-bird tickets, two-day passes, and group rates that are available for restaurants bringing several members of their brigades to the event.
-The Chefs Table Society of BC not only asks restaurants to encourage their kitchen staff to attend, but also to help subsidize their attendance with fundraising dinners, events and GoFundMe pages.
+The Chefs Table Society of BC not only asks restaurants to encourage their entire staff to attend, but also to help subsidize their attendance with fundraising dinners, events and GoFundMe pages.

-No matter the position - culinary student, stagiaire, dishwasher, commis, garde manger, sous chef, chef de cuisine or executive chef - all kitchen staff will be welcome at this special gathering, regardless of their race, religion, gender or sexual orientation.
+No matter the position - culinary student, stagiaire, dishwasher, commis, garde manger, sous chef, chef de cuisine or executive chef - all kitchen and hospitality staff will be welcome at this special gathering, regardless of their race, religion, gender or sexual orientation.
 Cooks Camp will be a fun, safe, and unforgettable experience for everyone -- a rustic, totally Canadian celebration of, for and by the people who make our lives so delicious!

 — Chefs Table Society of British Columbia